Some History about Alcoholics Anonymous

 Alcoholics vs Addicts

 The biggest difference between Alcoholics Anonymous and Narcotics Anonymous is that AA members identify as alcoholics while NA members identify as addicts.

-Aside from the major difference in the wording, you’ll find small differences between AA and NA.
+Aside from the major difference in the wording, you’ll find some small AA and NA differences.
 Since AA has existed for a longer period than NA, it may have a stronger presence in your community.
 You can easily find meetings for both groups, but you may have more location options if you’re looking for an AA meeting.
 AA meetings have a bit more standardization as well.
 For instance, the length of an NA meeting might vary.

 To learn more about AA and NA meetings or to speak to a compassionate counselor at any time, please call us at 800-492-7848.
 We want to help you or a loved one today.